flathub-infra/flatpak-external-data-checker/README.md

 To stop Flathub's tool from checking your repo, add `"disable-external-data-checker": true` to `flathub.json` in the default branch.

-### Custom workflow
+### Custom workflows

 Alternatively, you can use own workflow.
 This can be useful if e.g. wanting to update non-default branches.

+There are two workflows examples, with the only difference being which repository is pushed to for changes.
+The first workflow has f-e-d-c push changes to a branch in the same repository where the workflow is run.
+The second instead pushes to a branch in a fork of the repository.

-Put this yaml file under `.github/workflows`, e.g. put it in `.github/workflows/update.yaml`.
+Put either yaml file under `.github/workflows`, e.g. put it in the file `.github/workflows/update.yaml`.
 Ensure to put the correct path to the manifest in the last line.

 ```yaml
 name: Check for updates